zeroae/nifi-cognito-bundle/README.md

     ```xml
     <authorizers>
        <!--
-            The CognitoConfigurableUserGroupProvider provides User and Group Management backed by AWS Cognito.
+            The CognitoUserGroupProvider provides User and Group Management backed by AWS Cognito.

             - AWS Credentials File - The file where AWS Credentials can be found.
 If not defined it will use the standard
                 AWS credentials provider path.